What's Under Construction at Disney, Universal and Other Theme Parks

 Fantasy Springs - a new "port" between Arabian Coast and Lost River Delta that will include four new attractions, three restaurants and a hotel, with the attractions themed to the Disney films "Frozen," "Tangled," and "Peter Pan."
 The project is expected to be completed in late 2023 or early 2024.

 Iron Gwazi - a Rocky Mountain Construction IBox rebuild of the former Gwazi wooden coaster.
 Iron Gwazi will feature a 206-foot beyond-vertical drop and two inversions on its 4,075 feet of track, making it the world's fastest and steepest hybrid coaster.
-Opens in 2021.
+Opens March 2022.

 Pantheon - a 3,328-foot Intamin blitz coaster that will America's fastest multi-launch coaster when it debuts, featuring four launches, two inversions, a maximum height of 180 feet, a 95-degree drop, and a top speed of 72 mph.
-Announced for 2021.
+Opening March 2022.